Fire and rescue services

 More information:

 Terrorism is a threat worldwide.
 This includes in Ghana.
-There's a heightened risk of terrorist attacks in the northern areas of Ghana bordering Côte d’Ivoire, Togo and Benin, and more specifically, Burkina Faso, where terrorists, other armed groups and militias are active.
+There's a heightened risk of terrorist attacks in the northern areas of Ghana bordering Côte d’Ivoire, Togo and particularly Burkina Faso, where terrorists, other armed groups and militias are active.

 To protect yourself from being involved in a terrorist attack: